bericyb/exarlab-website/content/blog/ai-prophet.md

 ![](/images/prophet/screenshot.png)

-I'm kinda busy right now with other things, but if you'd like, please go ahead and visit the [website]() or the nasty [source code]() and start making your own AI prophesies.
+I'm kinda busy right now with other things, but if you'd like, please go ahead and visit the [website](https://prophet-frontend-psi.vercel.app/) and start making your own AI prophesies.